Better Be Home Soon

 "Better Be Home Soon" is a song written by Neil Finn and performed by rock band Crowded House.
-It appears on their second studio album, Temple of Low Men, which was later released in July 1988.
+It appears on their second studio album, Temple of Low Men, which was released in July 1988.
 The song was issued as a single in June 1988 by Capitol Records, peaking at number two on the Australian and New Zealand charts, number one on Canada's The Record chart, and number 42 on the US Billboard Hot 100.

 In 2001, the song was voted by members of Australasian Performing Right Association (APRA) as the 33rd-best New Zealand song of the 20th century.
 It placed 38 in the Triple J Hottest 100 of Australian Songs in 2025.
 In 2005, following drummer Paul Hester's death, Finn performed the song solo at the ARIA Awards while a montage of Hester's life was played in the background.

 Music video

 Nick Seymour attempted to explain the concept of the video in a 1988 issue of Smash Hits.
 He likened it to the INXS video he worked on for Listen Like Thieves: "only theirs was sort of macho."
 He called it a fun video with the Dickensian style clothes people were wearing.
 Seymour says it this way: "Basically a film clip just makes people see things that the song's not really about.
 This song is definitely not about being in a theatre stuck out in the desert!
 It's about being home, how it's better being home.
 The reason Seymour played the double bass for the video was because "it just looks better".